 When all the choices on the tactics are made, you will have a planning document that consists of two dimensions: 1) owned, earned and paid media tracks (your own channels, media relations and advertising respectively), and 2) the time dimension with activities that need to be undertaken at different times before, during, and after the conference.

-More often than not the media relations team will not have ownership over the “owned” and “paid” tracks, meaning that they will have to work closely together with colleagues in one or more other departments to turn the integrated media approach into a success.
+More often than not the PR team, or PR agency, will not have ownership over the “owned” and “paid” tracks, meaning that they will have to work closely together with colleagues in one or more other departments to turn the integrated media approach into a success.
 Luckily you now have SMART objectives that everybody can work towards together and be held accountable to.

 In the grid that follows we have provided an example of an integrated trade show media campaign.
 Mind you, a trade show planning document would normally be far more detailed, but this example serves to give you a high-level look at the key components and their corresponding timing.